openthread/silk/README.md

 ```

 ### Virtualenv
-The project can create a Python virtualenv under `env` directory This avoids collisions with system managed packages (such as
+The project can create a Python virtualenv under `env` directory, which avoids collisions with system managed packages.
+Some of the packages
-`apt` installed `python3-psutil`):
+used by this project tend to collide with `apt` managed packages (`python3-urllib3` and `python3-psutil`, for example), and will cause some
+system tools to fail.
+This option properly sets up a Python venv that doesn't install to system Python `dist-packages` path.

+This option is by default not applied, since most of the testbeds don't have this problem, because they might not have tools that depend on
+those libraries; but for development environments that do, it can be activated with:
 ``` shell
 cd silk
 ./bootstrap.sh -v